Individual and Small Group Music Lessons

 Lessons are taught in 30 minute slots timetabled on a rota system during the school day, so that students do not miss any particular subject from the main school curriculum in order to learn an instrument.
 Only Sixth Form students can have their times fixed; normally during one of their free periods.

 We welcome both beginners and experienced students to learn an instrument and, once competent, they are expected to join one of the ensembles or orchestras that we have in school.
-In July students who belong to one of these groups are invited to attend our week long Music Residential in North Wales and take part in the Gala Evening.
+In July students who belong to one of these groups are invited to attend our week long Music Residential at Repton School in Derbyshire and take part in the Gala Evening.

 There are two options for instrumental tuition at Burford.
-String, woodwind and brass tuition is offered by peripatetic teachers from Oxfordshire County Music Service.
+Lower string, woodwind and brass tuition is offered by peripatetic teachers from Oxfordshire County Music Service.
 They can be contacted using their online service at www.oxfordshire.gov.uk/musicinterest

-We also offer tuition in piano, voice, trumpet classical guitar, electric and bass guitar and percussion.
+We also offer tuition in piano, voice, trumpet, oboe, upper strings, brass, classical guitar, electric and bass guitar and percussion.
 Students interested in learning these instruments should contact the teachers listed below directly who can then discuss their requirements.

 Kevin Suter – Piano and Music Theory